author contemplating using ChatGPT

 Now, there are two reasons that this doesn’t work.

 The first is, ChatGPT and you don’t speak in the same vernacular.
-This large language model (LLM) tends to say “individuals” and “business owners” rather than using the friendlier “you”, which was used when the author wrote the text.
+This large language model (LLM) (if not prompted specifically) says “individuals” and “business owners” rather than using the friendlier “you”, which was used when the author wrote the text.
 Hence the point of view is all over the place.

-Let me show you an example from this ebook:
+Let me show you an example from this ebook that was unread:

 Another reason why influencers, opinion formers and celebrities are important for marketing is that they can create authentic connections.
 They want to see real people using and endorsing products before they make a purchase.